MMMC REGISTRATION WILL OPEN LATE SPRING

-Making Money Make Change (MMMC) is Resource Generation’s annual 100-person gathering for young people with wealth (ages 18-35) who believe in social change.
-This four day conference aims to generate visions of a future in which land, wealth and power are equitably distributed.
 MMMC is a confidential space that uses workshops, storytelling and skill building to create a space for young people with class privilege and wealth to explore questions of identity and responsibility in a supportive environment.
 MMMC programming is dynamic and specific to young people with wealth who are interested in social justice.
-If you are just starting to think about identity and social change MMMC is a great space for you!
+If you are just starting to think about identity and social change, MMMC is a great space for you!
 It’s also a great conference to attend if you have been grappling with these issues for some time, and want to do that work in community.
-We’ll explore a range of topics from creating a giving plan for distributing resources to the dynamics of being in cross-class relationships and communities.
+We’ll explore a range of topics from creating a giving plan for redistributing resources to the dynamics of being in cross-class relationships and communities.

-MMMC is always a cross-class space.
-While participants are young people with wealth and partners of young people with wealth, movement leaders, Resource Generation staff and other presenters from various class backgrounds are present and vital parts of MMMC.
-As such, it’s a great opportunity to be practicing healthy cross-class dynamics and to lovingly self-reflect on how class privilege manifests.
+MMMC is always a multi-class space.
+The programming is designed for young people (18-35) with wealth and partners of young people with wealth, however, social justice movement leaders, Resource Generation staff, and other presenters from various class backgrounds are present and a vital part of MMMC.
+It’s a great opportunity to practice healthy cross-class dynamics and to lovingly self-reflect on how class privilege manifests.

 A whole range of people come to MMMC!
-Participants are individuals ages 18-35, who have earned or inherited wealth (or expect to in the future), which comes from a variety of sources and circumstances.
-Young people of color with wealth are encouraged to attend as well as partners of people with wealth.
+Participants are individuals ages 18-35, who have access to current, future, family, or earned wealth.
+Their wealth comes from a variety of sources and circumstances.
+Young people of color with wealth are encouraged to attend and partners of young people with wealth are welcome to attend.
 MMMC builds a community of peers who support each other in making creative and informed choices about their resources.